 VPNs that Canadians should avoid

-There are a lot of VPNs out there and we can’t cover all of them, but you may have come across a few in your search that should definitely be avoided.
+There are a lot of Canada VPNs out there and we can’t cover all of them, but you may have come across a few in your search that should definitely be avoided.

 PureVPN recently came under heavy scrutiny after the Hong Kong-based VPN handed over logs to American authorities that led to the arrest of one of its users.
 While we don’t condone the man’s behavior–he was charged with stalking–we also don’t condone logging from a supposedly logless VPN.
 PureVPN says it only handed over IP addresses and timestamps to authorities, not actual records of activity, but it was enough to land a user in jail.
-None of the VPNs we recommend above log users’ real IP addresses.
+None of the Canada VPNs we recommend above log users’ real IP addresses.

 Hola VPN isn’t a normal VPN.
 Instead, it uses a peer-to-peer browser extension with few centralized servers.
 That means your internet passes through other people’s households.
 A few years ago, Hola hijacked its users computers without their consent to create a massive botnet army.
 It went on to use that army to carry out distributed denial-of-service (DDoS) attacks and distribute pirated media.